bdelacretaz/bertrands-blog-2023/src/posts/2023/2023-03-21-moved-again.md

 <!-- excerpt -->

-With Spring arriving I took the plunge and moved thigs blog once again, to a new setup based on the [11ty](https://www.11ty.dev/) static site generator and using Matt DeCamp's [eleventonia](https://github.com/mattdecamp/eleventonia) starter project for the theme.
+With Spring arriving I took the plunge and moved this blog to a new setup based on the [11ty](https://www.11ty.dev/) static site generator, using Matt DeCamp's [eleventonia](https://github.com/mattdecamp/eleventonia) starter project for the theme.

 I've done my best to transfer all the content, including images